Surrender at Ozora: The surrender

-Roth's army reached the crossing of the Sió Canal at Ozorai on 6 October.
+Roth's army reached the crossing of the Sió Canal at Ozora on 6 October.
 But here it could not cross it.
 Roth's forces spent the night of 6–7 October on the banks of the river.
 On the morning of 7 October, Major Vilmos Csapó appeared on the other side of the Sió river and its bridge with the Tolna County National Guard and the insurgent forces, with more than 10,000 men.
 The situation for the Croats was further complicated by a second day of torrential rain.
 With a drenched, hungry, thirsty, tired, and demoralized army, attempting to break through seemed a suicidal endeavor.
 The nightly campfires of the National Guard troops surrounding the Croats only hastened the final decision.
 The national insurgence, which was extremely active in the countryside, had destroyed all the nearby bridges and flooded the hills around Ozora on the left bank of the river by the thousands so that the Croats felt themselves to be in an unbreakable trap.
 On the morning of October 7, Perczel, with the bulk of his troops advanced from Dég to Ozora through the forest between the two villages, while Görgei, with a strong column, turned left and, joining with the insurgents from there, attacked from the northeast against Roth's army, which was stuck at Ozora; while Perczel's forces also began to spread out on the southern edge of the forest north of Ozora, convincing the imperial general that he could no longer resist the Hungarians surrounding him with his tired and depressed troops.

 Roth saw that his situation was hopeless, and on the next day, 7 October, pressed by the Tolna County National Guard and the pursuing troops of Görgei and Perczel, he was forced to unconditionally lay down his arms in front of Ozora.